-I wanted to recreate the happiness, joy and comfort Lubin felt reading his first books plus the gratitude his first time mother, Diane, expressed sharing the "First Library Program" with her newborn son while promoting library patronage.
+I wanted to recreate the happiness, joy and comfort Lubin felt reading his first books plus the gratitude his first time mother, Diane, expressed sharing the "First Library Program" with her newborn son, while also promoting local library patronage.

-And I wanted to offer new first time mothers, like Diane, an opportunity to "earn" additional books aside from the monthly free book with reading related activities.
+And I wanted to give new first time mothers, like Diane, an opportunity to "earn" additional books, aside from the monthly free book, through free reading related activities.

-Beyond the daily reading and monthly library visits of the new First Library program, First Library parents can earn rewards for free gifts (books) with increased participation to shop at our First Library Book Shop for their child.
+Beyond the daily reading and monthly library visits of the new First Library program, First Library parents can also earn points for free gifts (books) with increased participation to shop at our First Library Book Shop for their child.

-I also wanted to devise a program for first time mothers in need (First Baby) that was tailored to their and their first born child's special circumstances.
+I also decided to devise a program for first time mothers in need (First Baby) that was tailored to their and their first born child's special circumstances.